People

 • Edible Food Packaging from Bioresources

-• Agri-Food Cold Supply Chain Management
+• Agri-Food Cold Supply Chain Management – emphasis to minimise waste, cold chain management, enhancing storage environment, etc.

 • Environmentally Friendly Solution to Treat Acidic Soil